chaplyk/carrotproxy-docs/pages/03.configure/05.Router/tp-link/default.md

 3. Go to Network -> WAN
 ![Screenshot%202021-11-17%20at%2015.27.43](Screenshot%202021-11-17%20at%2015.27.43.png?resize=300)

+4. Get IP address of nearest CarrotProxy DNS server.
+You can check them at [https://www.carrotproxy.com/servers](https://www.carrotproxy.com/servers)

-4. If **Dynamic IP** connection type is selected tick Use These DNS Servers.
+If **Dynamic IP** connection type is selected tick Use These DNS Servers.

 With **Static IP** connection checkbox is not required.

 In Primary DNS type IP address of nearest CarrotProxy DNS server and click Save.
-You can check them at https://www.carrotproxy.com/servers
 ![Screenshot%202021-11-17%20at%2015.29.56](Screenshot%202021-11-17%20at%2015.29.56.png?resize=400)

 For other connection types, you can configure DNS in DHCP menu: